SuperOfficeDocs/superoffice-docs/docs/api/netserver/globalization-and-localization/language/create-resource-provider.md

 ---
-# Mandatory fields.
-title: create_resource_provider       # (Required) Very important for SEO.
+title: How to create a resource provider
+uid: create_resource_provider
-description: How to create a resource provider # (Required) Important for SEO.
+description: How to create a resource provider
-author: {github-id}             # Your GitHub alias. so.date:
+author: {github-id}
+so.date:
 keywords:
-so.topic: howto               # article, howto, reference, concept, guide
+so.topic: howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # How to create a resource provider